(by Paul Fitzpatrick)

 We’d done our research and we knew with some certainty, that this particular Waltzer was going to get hurled around the West End of Glasgow something rotten.

-The girls were normally a couple of years older and were oblivious to us and our rouse, totally swept up as they were in the attention of the Waltzer Guys and the fact that this chariot of metal was about to spin off its axis into the Clyde.
+The girls were normally a couple of years older and were oblivious to us or our rouse, totally swept up in the attention of the Waltzer Guys and the fact that their chosen chariot of metal was about to spin off its axis into the Clyde.

-It was a tactic that served us well and I would still recommend it to any young pups out there looking to maximise their Waltzer experience.
+It was a tactic that served us well always maximising our Waltzer experience.

-Rotating at dizzying speeds, you were literally stuck to the wall like an insect to flypaper until the giant food blender came to a stop and the floor re-emerged.
+Rotating at dizzying speeds, you were literally stuck to the wall like an insect to flypaper until the giant Nutri-Bullet came to a stop and the floor re-emerged.

-Being Glasgow of course, there were plenty of gallus punters who didn’t respect the laws of Newtonian Mechanics, so you had guys doing hand stands against the wall, people trying to consume fizzy drinks and worst of all, numpties jumping on the ride after scoffing a baked potato or such like.
+Being Glasgow of course, there were plenty of gallus punters who didn’t respect the laws of Newtonian Mechanics, so you had guys doing hand stands against the wall, people trying to consume fizzy drinks and worst of all, numpties jumping on the ride after scoffing a baked potato or a burger.